Kevin Spacey: Political views and activism

-Spacey is a Democrat and has been described as left-leaning and mirroring some of those professed by his fictional character in House of Cards.

-In 1976 Spacey worked on Jimmy Carter's 1976 presidential campaign.
+Spacey is a Democrat and has been described as left-leaning, with his political views mirroring those of his fictional character in House of Cards.
+Spacey worked on Jimmy Carter's 1976 presidential campaign.

-He is a friend of President Bill Clinton, having met Clinton before his presidency began.
-Spacey once described Clinton as "one of a shining light" in the political process.
+He is a friend of former President Bill Clinton, having met Clinton before his presidency began.
+Spacey once described Clinton as "one of the shining lights" in the political process.
 He additionally made a cameo appearance in the short film President Clinton: Final Days, a light-hearted political satire produced by the Clinton Administration for the 2000 White House Correspondents Dinner.

 Spacey has undertaken activism in the domain of HIV/AIDS.
-In 2002, Spacey, actor Chris Tucker, and Jeffrey Epstein accompanied Bill Clinton on a trip throughout several African countries to promote AIDS awareness on the continent.
-He also participated in several fundraisers for HIV/AIDS healthcare, including amfAR Cinema Against AIDS in 2016 and the 25th Annual Elton John AIDS Foundation Academy Award Party in 2017.
+In 2002, he and fellow actor Chris Tucker accompanied Bill Clinton on a trip throughout several African countries to promote AIDS awareness on the continent.
+The trip gained renewed attention in 2019 amidst the sex trafficking charges against Jeffrey Epstein, whose plane was used.
+Spacey also participated in several fundraisers for HIV/AIDS healthcare, including amfAR Cinema Against AIDS in 2016 and the 25th Annual Elton John AIDS Foundation Academy Award Party in 2017.

 Spacey met Venezuelan president Hugo Chávez in September 2007 but never spoke to the press about their encounter.
 During the trip, he visited the Venezuelan film studio Villa del Cine.
 In March 2011, following Belarusian president Alexander Lukashenko's crackdown on the Belarusian democracy movement, Spacey joined Jude Law in a street protest in London against Lukashenko's regime.

 In October 2008, Spacey started the Kevin Spacey Foundation in the UK to encourage youth involvement in the arts.
 Headquartered in England and Wales, its purpose was to provide grants to individuals and organizations to help young people study the arts, particularly theatre.
 The charity shut down in February 2018 following sexual misconduct allegations against Spacey.

 In September 2006, Spacey said that he intended to take up British citizenship when it is offered to him.
-When asked about the UK's 2016 European Union membership referendum, Spacey replied, "I appreciate you asking me the question, but I am not a British citizen, I am a resident of Great Britain.
+When asked about the UK's 2016 European Union membership referendum, Spacey replied, "I appreciate you asking me the question, but I am not a British citizen; I am a resident of Great Britain.
 And I have never in my twelve years ever gotten involved in politics in Great Britain.
 I think it's inappropriate for me as a, really as a guest, in Great Britain, so I'll leave that to the British people."

+In May 2024, Spacey endorsed Robert F. Kennedy Jr., running as an independent, in the 2024 United States presidential election.

+In December 2024, Spacey visited the Israel–Gaza border and toured areas impacted by Hamas' 2023 October 7 attacks.
+He was accompanied by pro-Israel journalist Douglas Murray.
+Spacey was reportedly visiting the daughter of a friend, who is serving in the Israel Defence Forces.